Refactoring

 ## When to Refactor

-- Always assess after green
+- Always assess after mutation testing confirms test strength

 - Only refactor if it improves the code